 Any values of ToE that exceed 2100 are excluded from the analysis.

 Community Thermal Safety Margin (CTSM) analysis: We use the mean thermal bias (TBiasmax) for 34 marine ecoregions, as reported in the Extended Data Table 1 (Stuart-Smith et al 2015).
 In brief, for each of these ecoregions “TBiasmax” was calculated as an average across communities sampled within the ecoregion.
-TBiasmax integrates the average upper temperature occupied across all species in a community with the local temperature to quantify a warming buffer (which we call the “Community Thermal Safety Margin”, CTSM) – we use this term because this metric is essentially the community weighted mean for the species thermal safety margin (TSM): the 95th percentile of species’ thermal distributions - a measure of realised upper thermal limits across repeated surveys of fish and mobile invertebrates (Reef Life Survey, http://reeflifesurvey.com, Edgar and Stuart-Smith 2014) minus the mean summer temperatures (quantified for the years ranging between 2008 and 2014) for a particular location in which a species is observed, as described in Stuart-Smith et al 2015 (where mean SST from the eight warmest weeks of each year, Reynolds et al 2002).
+TBiasmax integrates the average upper temperature occupied across all species in a community with the local temperature to quantify a warming buffer (which we call the “Community Thermal Safety Margin”, CTSM) – we use this term because this metric is essentially the community-weighted mean for the species thermal safety margin (TSM): the 95th percentile of species’ thermal distributions - a measure of realised upper thermal limits across repeated surveys of fish and mobile invertebrates (Reef Life Survey, http://reeflifesurvey.com, Edgar and Stuart-Smith 2014) minus the mean summer temperatures (quantified for the years ranging between 2008 and 2014) for a particular location in which a species is observed, as described in Stuart-Smith et al 2015 (where mean SST from the eight warmest weeks of each year, Reynolds et al 2002).

 Literature Cited for the Methods